 - ⅛ teaspoon pure vanilla extract, or more to taste

 - 4 ounces prosecco, or bubbly of your choice, chilled

 - To a cocktail shaker filled with ice, add bourbon, simple syrup, and vanilla extract; shake vigorously for 15 seconds.

 - Strain into a chilled champagne flute or tall narrow glass and top with prosecco.

-- A homemade vanilla simple syrup can be used in place of the simple syrup and vanilla extract.
-To make the vanilla simple syrup add 1 cup water, 1 cup granulated sugar, and 1 teaspoon vanilla extract OR 2 vanilla beans split down the center to a small saucepan and bring to a light simmer for 10 minutes.
+- Homemade vanilla simple syrup can be used in place of the simple syrup and vanilla extract.
+To make vanilla simple syrup, add 1 cup water, 1 cup granulated sugar, and 1 teaspoon vanilla extract (or 2 vanilla beans split down the center) to a small saucepan and bring to a light simmer for 10 minutes.
 Then allow the syrup to cool to room temperature before discarding the beans (if using) and using or bottling.

-- For a lighter cocktail, add 6 ounces of prosecco.
+- For a lighter cocktail, add 6 oz. of prosecco instead of 4 oz.